Openhab-Nodes/website/content/en/developer/architecture.md

 For easy distribution and enhanced resource control as well as enforcing security features, Addon processes are bundled and running as *software containers*.

 {{< callout title="Containers & Pods" type="info" >}}
 A **container** is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 Containers are not virtual machines!
 A container process can be easily restricted in its resource usage, including main memory, cpu time, disk and network access as well as direct hardware control.
-A known container implementation is {{< details title="Docker" maxwidth="500px" >}}
+A known container implementation is <ui-tooltip><button class="btn-link contexthelp" title="Docker" slot="button">Docker</button>
 Docker is just one of many container engines.
 OHX uses vendor neutral software containers, defined by the OCI.
+<br><br>

-The Open Container Initiative (OCI), founded by Docker, is a Linux Foundation project to design open standards for operating-system-level virtualization, most importantly containers.{{< /details >}}.
+The Open Container Initiative (OCI), founded by Docker, is a Linux Foundation project to design open standards for operating-system-level virtualization, most importantly containers.</ui-tooltip.

 A set of related containers, like an openHAB X Addon, is called a *Pod*.
 {{< /callout >}}